bonprix/vaadin-scrollable-panel/README.md

 ## License & Author

-Add-on is distributed under Apache License 2.0.
+Add-on is distributed under MIT License.
 For license terms, see LICENSE.txt.

 vaadin-scrollable-panel is written by members of Bonprix Handelsgesellschaft mbh:
 - Christian Thiel